dzulfiqarfr/jakpost-graphics/2022/2022-02-09-deindustrialization/README.md

 # Overview

-This article seeks to describe premature deindustrialization that has taken place in Indonesia since mid-2000s.
-Read the article on [this link](https://www.thejakartapost.com/business/2022/02/08/covid-19-expedites-deindustrialization-in-indonesia.html).
+This project seeks to describe premature deindustrialization that has taken place in Indonesia since mid-2000s.
+Read the story on [this link](https://www.thejakartapost.com/business/2022/02/08/covid-19-expedites-deindustrialization-in-indonesia.html).

 # Data